ppy/osu-wiki/wiki/Glossary/en.md

 ### Changelog

-The changelog is a page where peppy and the osu!dev team details their day-by-day improvements, additions and bug fixes.
+A page where peppy and the osu!dev team details their day-by-day improvements, additions and bug fixes.

 To see the changelog, see the [Changelog Listing](https://osu.ppy.sh/home/changelog).

 ### Choke

-A choke occurs when the player almosts obtains a full combo while playing a beatmap, but combobreaks near the end.
+A term used when the player almosts obtains a full combo while playing a beatmap, but combobreaks near the end.

 On the contrary, a reverse choke is when the player combobreaks at the beginning but obtains a full combo for the rest of the beatmap.